randsleadershipslack/documents-and-resources/code-of-conduct.md

 ### Approved Commercial Channels

-On-top and relevant commercial activity is allowed in these channels:
+On-topic and relevant commercial activity is allowed in these channels:

 * #conferences
 * #consulting-gigs